flexible spending account

 If you're eligible to participate, enroll:

-If you’re eligible, you can enroll in the Dependent Day Care Spending Account at any of the following times:
+If you’re eligible, you can enroll in the Dependent Care FSA at any of the following times:

 You enroll in this plan for one calendar year at a time